dblencowe/static-website-in-aws/docs/tutorial.md

 ### Certificate Manager
 We'll use AWS Certificate Manager to generate an SSL certificate for our website.
-If you don't know about the benefirst of SSL you can read more about them [here](https://www.https.in/blog/the-benefits-of-ssl-certificate/), although, SSL / HTTPS is the standard and is almost universally expected by consumers.
+If you don't know about the benefits of SSL you can read more about them [here](https://www.https.in/blog/the-benefits-of-ssl-certificate/), although, SSL / HTTPS is the standard and is almost universally expected by consumers.

 ## Getting Started
 If you've not used Terraform before you'll need to install it on your machine for this article.
-Instructions onhow to do this can be found on the Terraform website [here](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli).
+Instructions on how to do this can be found on the Terraform website [here](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli).
 If you want to learn a bit more about what Terraform is, then have a read of [this](https://developer.hashicorp.com/terraform/intro).